quicwg/base-drafts/draft-ietf-quic-transport.md

 packets to avoid an idle timeout if it is expecting response data, but does not have or is unable to send application data.

-An endpoint that sends packets near the end of the idle timeout period risks having those packets discarded if its peer enters the draining state before the packets arrive.
-If a peer could time out within a Probe Timeout (PTO; see Section 6.6 of {{QUIC-RECOVERY}}), it is advisable to send a PING or other ack-eliciting frames to test for liveness before sending any data that cannot be retried safely.
-Note that it is likely that only applications or application protocols will know what information can be retried.
+An endpoint that sends packets close to the effective timeout risks having them be discarded at the peer, since the peer might enter its draining state before these packets arrive.
+An endpoint can send a PING or another ack-eliciting frame to test the connection for liveness if the peer could time out soon, such as within a PTO (see Section 6.6 of {{QUIC-RECOVERY}}).
+This is especially useful if any available application data cannot be safely retried.
+Note that the application determines what data is safe to retry.

 ## Immediate Close